Oliena: Geography

-Territory

 The territory of Oliena extends towards the north-eastern slope of the Supramonte, as far as the eastern foot of mount Ortobene, embracing the valley crossed by Cedrino river, which opens towards the plains of Galtellì and Orosei.

 The inhabited centre lies about 380 m above sea level at the foot of a mountain that rises vertically to the Mount Corrasi.

+Oliena borders the municipalities of Dorgali, Nuoro, Orgosolo and Urzulei.

 Flora and fauna

 Species living in the most inaccessibles zones of the Mount Corrasi include: